We’re committed to:

 We provide regular information to our stakeholders, including investors, policy makers, employees, civil society and the general public, about our approach to tax and taxes paid.

-Details of our business activities and our total tax contribution in the countries in which we operate are can be seen in the clickable map below.
-Our full country analysis is contained in our tax report 2019.
+Details of our business activities and our total tax contribution in the countries in which we operate can be seen in the clickable map below.
+Our full country analysis is contained in our tax report 2022.

-In our tax report 2019, we chose to publish data from our OECD country by country report.
-The data from this report is focused on corporate taxes and contains financial data for all countries where we have a taxable presence, including our corporate income tax payments.
+We publish data from our OECD country by country report, which is focused on corporate taxes and contains financial data for all countries where we have a taxable presence, including our corporate income tax payments.

 Although we are not formally required to publish this report, after listening to our stakeholders we believe it can help improve their understanding of our activities, deepen their trust in our approach to tax and make useful information more easily accessible.